nliautaud/storynator/README.md

 ### Managing cases and parts

-Add, reorder or delete parts and cases by using the buttons shown with the option *Manage*.
+Add and delete parts and cases by using the buttons shown with the option *Manage*.

+Drag & drop to reorder things.
+Use the handle for to drag the parts (folding them first may help for that).

+Whithout the management mode, you can still edit texts and manage cases.

 Click on a case to show more options.

-Drag & drop to reorder things.
-Use the left handle for the parts (hiding the cases may help for that too).

-Whithout the management mode, you can still edit texts and reorder cases.
+- Delete the case.
+- Disable/enable the case width limitation.
+- Define the case as a the same shot than the previous one, or as a cut.

 ### Text editing

 The texts are directly editables.

-Depending on your browser, you may apply **bold**, *italic* and _underline_ with the usual keyboard shortcuts.
+Depending on your browser, you may apply **bold**, *italic* and _underline_ with the usual keyboard shortcuts, and use undo/redo shortcut.

 ### Images